mitchtreece/Espresso/README.md

 ## Espresso

-Espresso adds a bunch of useful features and additions to both the **Foundation** & **UIKit** Swift modules.
+Espresso adds a bunch of useful features and additions to both the **Foundation** & **UIKit** layers used during iOS application development.
-There are too many different additions to cover in this *readme*.
-However, the code is well documented and fairly self-explanatory.
+Too many components have been added to cover in this *readme*.
+However, the code is well documented and easy to understand.

-Some of the more interesting additions include:
+Some of the more interesting things include:
 - `UIAnimation` wrapper classes & promise-like chaining system
-- `UITransition` system for custom `UIViewController` transitions
+- `UITransition` system for easy custom `UIViewController` transitions
 - `UIViewController` & `UINavigationController` styling system
 - `UIScreen` extensions + display features
 - Device identification & info
 - Type conversion helpers
-- And much more!
+- _+ much more!_

-### UIAnimation
+#### UIAnimation
 Espresso includes a robust animation system built on `UIViewPropertyAnimator`.
 An animation is created with a timing curve, duration, delay, & animation block.

 ```